This post was originally published in September 2021. It has been updated with more current information about book-to-screen adaptations.

 Book-to-screen adaptations can elicit one of two emotions.
 Either that was excellently adapted and I loved it OR the book was better so don’t waste your time.

 It can be simultaneously thrilling and terrifying to find out that your favorite books are getting a movie or tv show adaptation.
-A large range of emotion comes with seeing a story you’ve visualized a certain way in your head portrayed very differently on a screen.
+A large range of emotions come with seeing a story you’ve visualized a certain way in your head portrayed very differently on a screen.
 However, when it’s done well, it’s insanely satisfying!

 Over the years, I’ve watched my fair share of book-to-screen adaptations and I’ve seen some truly terrible ones along with some excellent ones!
 In this post, I’m listing my very favorites along with some adaptations I’d be thrilled to see in the future.